-If you are returned to this facility because of misconduct or other unacceptable behavior, you will be placed under the same administrative constraints as were applicable to you at the other facility.

-2. Involuntary transfer: The DOCR has the authority to transfer you from one correctional facility to another correctional facility without your consent.
+- b.
+If a transfer is granted, you will not be returned to North Dakota for any reason including requests to appear before the Pardon or Parole Boards.
+If you are returned to this facility because of misconduct or other unacceptable behavior, you will be placed under the same administrative constraints as were applicable to you at the other facility. - 2.
+Involuntary transfer: The DOCR has the authority to transfer you from one correctional facility to another correctional facility without your consent.